manju1807/JavaScript-Essentials/README.md

 ## Contributions 🤝

-While the main content is based on our YouTube series, we welcome contributions!
+While the main content is based on our YouTube series, I welcome contributions!
 If you have suggestions for improvements, additional examples, or spot any issues, please feel free to open an issue or submit a pull request. 🛠️🌟

 Let's uncover the depths of JavaScript together, one concept at a time! 🔥👨‍💻👩‍💻